Food and Agriculture NIXON Films Peru

 Plantations in Peru

 Sugarcane plantations were first developed in the 16th century by Spanish colonists in the river valleys that run from the Andes mountains through the desert-like coast and into the Pacific Ocean.
-Most of the production today comes from La Libertad region, where my film was made.
+Most of the production today comes from the La Libertad region, where my film was made.
 Sugar plantations also exist in Lambayeque further north and the Lima region to the south.

 Sugarcane plantation near Laredo, La Libertad region, Peru.